-Sneha Barot joined the Washington, DC office of the Guttmacher Institute as a Senior Public Policy Associate.
-Her portfolio includes international family planning and abortion, reproductive health products and technologies, and racial and ethnic disparities in health care.
-Prior to joining the Institute in 2008, Ms. Barot was Acting Director and Senior Program Manager at the Asia Division of the American Bar Association’s Rule of Law Initiative.
-She also lived in New Delhi where she worked with local women’s rights organizations, and in New York where she advocated on a variety of public interest and human rights issues, including at the Center for Reproductive Rights and the Urban Justice Center.
-Ms. Barot graduated with honors from the University of Florida, and earned a J.D. from the New York University School of Law.
+Sneha Barot joined the Washington, DC office of the Guttmacher Institute in 2008 as a Senior Public Policy Associate.
+Ms. Barot provides policy analysis on a range of sexual and reproductive health issues in the United States and internationally.
+Among these issues are international family planning and abortion and the development and use of reproductive health products and technologies.
+Prior to joining the Institute, Ms. Barot was Acting Director and Senior Program Manager at the Asia Division of the American Bar Association’s Rule of Law Initiative.
+She has also lived and worked in New Delhi with local women’s rights organizations and in New York with several public interest and human rights groups, including the Center for Reproductive Rights and the Urban Justice Center.
+Ms. Barot graduated with honors from the University of Florida and earned a J.D. from the New York University School of Law.

 Barot S, In search of breakthroughs: renewing support for contraceptive research and development, Guttmacher Policy Review, 2013, 16(1): 24-30.

 Barot S, Governmental coercion in reproductive decision making: see it both ways, Guttmacher Policy Review, 2012, 15(4):7-12.